akvadrako/nec2-toys/README.md

 Goals, History, and Current Status
 ----------------------------------

+Update 2015-07-29:

+Chris Kuethe has taken over maintainership of this tool.
+Release 0.2.0 adds support for helixes.

+Originally penned by Will Snook:

 I started this project because I wanted to modify Kent Britain's 2m "Cheap Yagi" to work with a local repeater.
 Kent's published 2m Yagi designs are tuned for use near 145 MHz with a relatively narrow usable bandwidth.
 Since I wanted